thequietlife/web-hacking/assets/notes.md

 ____

-HTTP + HTML
+Packets, Routing + Reliability

 How is a photo sent to you?
 How is data delivered to you reliably?
-Broken down into packets.
+- Broken down into packets.
 Each packet might take a different direction and some may arrive before others.
+- Routers act like traffic managers to keep the packets moving through the networks smoothly
+- Internet protocol
+- Fault tolerant
+- Reliability

+**T**ransmission
+**C**ontrol
+**P**rotocol

+TCP does a full inventory and sends back acknowledgements of each packet received Once TCP verifies delivery the song you selected from Spotify will play

+- TCP + Router Systems are scalable
+- 8
+- 8,000,000,000 devices

+Principles of Fault Tolerance, Redundancy

+- the more routers we add the more reliable the internet becomes
+- it is easy to scale the internet